 Outside of academia, Professor Tomy has previous corporate experience working at Ernst & Young LLP and McKinsey & Company.

 We examine whether anticipation of Congress enacting a reduction in repatriation taxes affects the amount of cash U.S. multinational corporations (MNCs) hold overseas.
 Prior papers have focused on which U.S. MNCs repatriated foreign cash and how they deployed these funds following the repatriation tax holiday in 2004.
-We build on this literature and examine whether MNCs were willing to incur the costs of holding excess cash in response to anticipated but uncertain tax legislation.
-We find that U.S. MNCs most likely to benefit from this anticipated (yet not enacted) legislation began accumulating significant cash holdings once Congress initially proposed and began deliberating a second repatriation tax holiday.
+We build on this literature and examine whether MNCs were willing to incur the costs of holding excess cash in response to proposed, but uncertain tax legislation.
+We find that U.S. MNCs most likely to benefit from this legislation began accumulating significant cash holdings once Congress initially proposed and began deliberating a second repatriation tax holiday.
 Further tests reveal that this cash accumulation was accompanied by two complementary activities designed to maximize expected tax benefits: tax-motivated income shifting and increases in permanently reinvested foreign earnings.
-The documentation of such preemptive behavior by ...
+The documentation of such preemptive behavior by corporations contributes to the ...

 New: Competition and the Use of Discretion in Financial Reporting: Evidence from Community Banks